BastiPaeltz/codedict/README.md

 **codedict** is a little command line tool designed to be your personal dictionary for programming / developing.
 It is entirely up to you how to organize and arrange it.
 Lightweight, locally stored and easy to use, you can create your own *reference*, *documentation* or *dictionary* for development with codedict.

-  codedict defines *5 values* for every 'vocabulary' :
+  codedict follows the classic *Cookbook* approach and defines *5 values* for every 'vocabulary' :

   * The actual (programming) **language** - e.g. 'python'